 Skip to content

-Natalie Scenters-Zapico is a fronteriza from the sister cities of El Paso, Texas, USA, and Ciudad Juárez, Chihuahua, México.
+Natalie Scenters-Zapico is a fronteriza from El Paso, Texas.
 Her first collection, The Verging Cities (2015), won the PEN America/Joyce Osterweil Award, GLCA’s New Writers Award, NACCS Foco Book Prize, and Utah Book Award.
-Lima :: Limón is her second collection.
-She has won fellowships from the Lannan Foundation, CantoMundo, and a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation.
-Her poems have appeared in a wide range of anthologies and literary magazines, including Best American Poetry 2015POETRYTin HouseKenyon Review, and more.
-She is currently teaching at the University of Puget Sound in Tacoma, Washington, USA.
+Lima :: Limón, her second collection, was a finalist for the Kingsley Tufts Poetry Prize and the International Griffin Poetry Prize.
+Her third collection, My Perfect Cognate, will be published by Copper Canyon Press in September, 2025.
+Winner of Yale University’s Windham Campbell Prize (2021), Scenters-Zapico has held a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation (2018), a Lannan Literary Fellowship (2017), and a CantoMundo Fellowship (2015).
+Her poems have appeared in a wide range of anthologies and literary magazines, including The Paris Review, Best American Poetry 2015POETRYTin HouseKenyon Review, Colorado Review, and more.
+She teaches in the undergraduate and MFA creative writing programs at the University of South Florida, where she won a USF 2022 Faculty Outstanding Research Achievement Award and a 2023-2024 McKnight Junior Faculty Fellowship.

 Lima :: Limón 2020 Shortlist